WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 You can use this feature a number of times equal to your Intelligence modifier (minimum of once).
 You regain all expended uses when you finish a long rest.

 #### Soul Link
-*6th-level Study of Demonology feature*
+*6th-level Study of Demonology Warlock feature*

 <div style='margin-top:-4px'></div>